thomascherickal/linto-skills-core/README.md

 }
 ```
 ##### LinStt
-The LinStt allow to request the Linagora Spech To Text API
+The LinStt node allow to request to the Linagora Spech To Text API
-The node require configuration are :
+The require node configuration are :
 -  _URL_ : The URL where is located the API
--  _Option_ : Allow to prepare the request for a stream receive or a file
+-  _Option_ : Allow to prepare the request for a `stream` or `file`

 ##### Bing
 The Bing node allow to request the [Bing Spech To Text API](https://docs.microsoft.com/en-us/azure/cognitive-services/speech/home)
 The node require configuration are :
--  _Key_ : You'r personal API Key from bing
+-  _Key_ : your subscription key for bing
--  _Language_ : Select the language that you speak to Linto
+-  _Language_ : Select the language that you speak to LinTo
 -  _Mode_ : Select the reconition mode for the transcription

 ### NLU
-Regroup all NLU (Natural Language Understanding) node
+Regroup all NLU (Natural Language Understanding) node that will allow to detect which skill to use
-Here is the format require in Input / Ouput for allow to this node to work
+Here is the format require for Input / Ouput to allow those node to work

 **Input** :
 ```